westonruter/syntax-highlighting-code-block/readme.md

-# Server-Side Code Syntax Highlighting Block
+# Syntax-highlighted Code Block (with Server-side Rendering)

 A WordPress plugin which extends Gutenberg by adding *server-side* syntax highlighting to the WordPress core code block.
 Fully compatible with the [offical AMP plugin](https://amp-wp.org).